Putsonderwater

 Putsonderwater (formerly Putzonderwater) is an abandoned settlement in !Kheis Local Municipality in the Northern Cape province of South Africa.
 It is located on the R383 road from Kenhardt to Marydale.
 Translated from Afrikaans, the name means "well without water".

-In South Africa, the term Putsonderwater is used to indicate a far-off place, similarly to Timbuktu or Brigadoon.
+In Afrikaans, the term Putsonderwater is used to indicate a far-off place, in the middle of nowhere similar to how Timbuktu, Woop Woop or Brigadoon are used in English.